-What do I do if I think I have been a victim of identity theft?
+What do I do if I’ve been a victim of identity theft?

-A fraud alert requires creditors who check your credit report to take steps to verify your identity before opening a new account, issuing an additional card, or increasing the credit limit on an existing account based on a consumer's request.
+A fraud alert requires creditors, who check your credit report, to take steps to verify your identity before they open a new account, issue an additional card, or increase the credit limit on an existing account based on a consumer's request.
 When you place a fraud alert on your credit report at one of the nationwide credit reporting companies, it must notify the others.

 Initial fraud alerts

-You can place an initial fraud alert on your credit report if you believe you are (or are about to become), a victim of fraud or identity theft.
-Credit reporting companies will keep that alert on your file for 90 days.
-After 90 days the initial fraud alert will expire and be removed, you have the option to place another initial fraud alert at that time.
-An initial fraud alert requires that the creditor take reasonable steps to make sure the person making a new credit request in your name is actually you.
-If you provide a telephone number, the lender must call you or take reasonable steps to verify whether you are the person making the credit request.
+You can place an initial fraud alert on your credit report if you believe you are, or are about to become, a victim of fraud or identity theft.
+Credit reporting companies will keep that alert on your file for one year.
+After one year, the initial fraud alert will expire and be removed.
+You have the option to place another fraud alert at that time.